garthtarr/mplot/README.md

 remove.packages("mplot")
 ```

-Then the next time you want to use it, you'll need to install the package again from github.
+If you do this, then the next time you want to use it, you'll need to install the package again from github.

 ## Known issues

 The `vis` function is not yet optimised to take advantage of leaps
 technology and so it can take a while to run on moderately large data sets.

-We have not done any testing on windows machines.
-The multicore functionality is currently only implemented for unix-based machines (which include Macs).